Calling for an end to the Marshmallow War

 Another beautiful OB summer is just around the corner.
 With the warm weather, gorgeous natural scenery, and OB’s classic beach-town vibe, tourists and locals alike will soon be flocking to our shores.

 That’s why it is so important for the OB community to always put our best foot forward and keep our visitors coming back year after year.
 The 4th of July is one of those days when we have the opportunity to show off all that OB has to offer to thousands of tourists.
-However, over the last few years, we have seen first-hand the trouble caused by the unregulated tradition of the “marshmallow war” after the fireworks show.
+However, in previous years, we have seen first-hand the trouble caused by the unregulated tradition of the “marshmallow war” after the fireworks show.

 Read the official resolution passed unanimously by the Ocean Beach Town Council.